Understanding the Relationship Between Mass Flow Rate and Volumetric Flow Rate

 ṁ = ρ × Q or equivalently Q = ṁ / ρ

 This equation shows that the mass flow rate is directly proportional to both the volumetric flow rate and the density of the fluid.
-If the density remains constant, an increase in volumetric flow rate will lead to a directly proportional increase in mass flow rate.
-However, if the density changes (for example, due to temperature variations or changes in fluid composition), the relationship becomes more complex.
+Even so, if the density remains constant, an increase in volumetric flow rate will lead to a directly proportional increase in mass flow rate.
+Even so, if the density changes (for example, due to temperature variations or changes in fluid composition), the relationship becomes more complex.

 Applications and Practical Examples